adamusmani95/CryptoPrediction/README.md

 How to execute the model:

-I execute the code in Google Colaboratory.
+I executed the code in Google Colaboratory.
 Here is the link.

 https://colab.research.google.com/drive/1BEizpNIvXJTxRa5y4xPB3rYbHiW4fqo#scrollTo=2Tcg968ECOjm